motorcycles

 Jack took incredible time to build rolling pieces of art and anyone who would want to buy this would be getting a great deal on a one-of-a-kind motorcycle that you won’t find anywhere else.

-If you are interested in the motorcycle you can email me – cool@adamsautoadvice.com – with any questions.
-Let me know if you’d like additional information and pictures and I will try to provide you with as much as I can, but should let you know upfront I will probably refer you to a friend of Jack’s who is much more knowledgeable about motorcycles mods and this particular bike than I am.
+If you are interested in the motorcycle you can email me – cool AT adamsautoadvice.com – with any questions.
+Let me know if you'd like additional information and pictures and I will try to provide you with as much as I can, but should let you know upfront I will probably refer you to a friend of Jack's who is much more knowledgeable about motorcycles mods and this particular bike than I am.

 Currently we are accepting reasonably offers on this bike but there is a reserve price set on the bike and it will not be sold any lower than that.